marynate/godot.localization/README.md

 [Poedit](https://github.com/vslavik/poedit) is recommended for Gettext translation, but you are welcome to use whatever your favorite PO editor.

 - __Translating (Online)__
-You are also welcome to contribute to our [Godot online translation project](https://poeditor.com/join/project?hash=15721c79eff2d02de1670f8e8664af13).
+You are also welcome to contribute to [Godot online translation project](https://poeditor.com/join/project?hash=15721c79eff2d02de1670f8e8664af13).
 (Thanks [POEditor](https://poeditor.com) team for free hosting!)